 6. Attach bottom rings

-Now you can fasten your bottom rings to the base.
-Follow the directions that were in the package with the rings.
-Use just a drop of Loctite on the threads of the attachment screws, tighten the screws and torque them to the specs provided.
+Now you can secure the bottom bottom rings to the base.
+Again, consult the instructions that came with the base and scope rings.
+Use a small amount of Loctite on the threads of the attachment screws, tighten the screws and torque them to the specs provided.

 7.Set the scope on the bottom rings.

-8. Place the top rings over the scope and tighten them lightly.
+8. Attach the top rings over the scope and tighten them lightly.

 10. Now check the eye relief